Campaigning for institutional transparency, accountability and justice over four decades

 The murder of Blair Peach

 Blair Peach, a schoolteacher, was killed during anti-racist demonstration in Southall.
-Police actions on the day also led to over 700 arrests and 345 subjected to various criminal charges.
-Suresh Grover was one of the key activists who established legal defence for those charged, documented the social impact of the event and galvanised local national and international support, for over a decade, to name those responsible for the killing of Blair Peach.
+Police actions on the day also led to over 700 arrests and 345 people subjected to various criminal charges.
+Suresh Grover was one of the key activists who established legal defence for those charged, documented the social impact of the event and galvanised local, national and international support, for over a decade, to name those responsible for the killing of Blair Peach.
 In 1999/2000 The Monitoring Group organised a meeting with the Home Office minister so that a Public Inquiry could be established to examine the circumstances leading to Mr Peach’s Killing.
 Although this demand was refused, in 2010, the Metropolitan Police Commissioner released Commander Cass’s internal report that strongly suggested that an officer from the Special Patrol Group was responsible for Blair Peach’s murder.
 Publicity about the case can be read here: https://bitly.ws/3h8Dk

 1981